-This ensures a reliable operation and long life expectancy of your PC.
+This ensures a reliable operation and long life expectancy of your All-In-One PC.

 - Do not allow children to play unattended with electrical equipment.
 Children are incapable of judging potential risks properly. - Keep the packing materials, such as plastic sheeting away from children.
-The danger of suffocation could arise in the case of misuse. - Do not open the PC casing or use the PC with the casing removed.
+The danger of suffocation could arise in the case of misuse. - Do not open the All-In-One PC casing or use the All-In-One PC with the casing removed.
 When the casing is open there is a danger to life from electric shock. - Optical drives are Laser Class 1 devices.
-These lasers must remain in their sealed PC casing.
-Do not remove the drive covers, as exposure to the lasers may prove harmful. - Do not insert objects through the slots and openings of the PC.
-This may lead to electric shock, electrical short-circuit or fire that will damage your PC. - Do not cover the slots and openings in the PC casing.
+These lasers must remain in their sealed All-In-One PC casing.
+Do not remove the drive covers, as exposure to the lasers may prove harmful. - Do not insert objects through the slots and openings of the All-In-One PC.
+This may lead to electric shock, electrical short-circuit or fire that will damage your All-In-One PC. - Do not cover the slots and openings in the All-In-One PC casing.
 These openings are for ventilation purposes.
 Covering these vents may lead to overheating.
-Please keep free a minimum distance of 20 cm on all sides when setting up the PC.
+Please keep free a minimum distance of 20 cm on all sides when setting up the All-In-One PC.

-Switch off your PC immediately or do not switch it on at all and contact customer service ...
+Switch off your All-In-One PC immediately or do not switch it on at all and contact the MEDION Help Desk on 1 300 884 987

 - ... if the power cord or the connectors attached to it are burnt or damaged.
 Replace the defective power cord with an original power cord.
-Under no circumstances may a defective power cord be repaired. - ... if the housing of the PC is damaged or fluids have leaked into it.
-Have the PC checked by customer service first, because the PC may not be safely operated otherwise and there may be a life-threatening risk of electrocution!
+Under no circumstances may a defective power cord be repaired. - ... if the housing of the All-In-One PC is damaged or fluids have leaked into it.
+Have the All-In-One PC checked by customer service first, because the All-In-One PC may not be safely operated otherwise and there may be a life-threatening risk of electrocution!